oracle/weblogic-kubernetes-operator/site/apache.md

 ```

-After the loadBalancerVolumePath is specified, the `create-weblogic-domain.sh` script will use the custom_mod_wl_apache.config file in `<host-config-dir>` directory to replace what is in the Docker image.
+After the `loadBalancerVolumePath` property is specified, the `create-weblogic-domain.sh` script will use the custom_mod_wl_apache.config file in `<host-config-dir>` directory to replace what is in the Docker image.

 The generated yaml files will look similar except with un-commented entries like bellow.